 - dryness and narrowing of the vagina, leading to painful sex.

 It is important to interact with your doctor if you develop any of these side effects.
 There are ways to mitigate them or control.
 Sometimes other conditions, such as infection, can lead to symptoms that develop into long-term side effects.

 Reviews of radiotherapy for rectal cancer in Assuta very positive, because the treatment meets the highest international standards.

 The Institute is headed by a leading radiologist in Israel - Svetlana Zalmanova.

-Medical facility equipped with the latest models of linear accelerators, to work only the best professionals are invited to Assuta.
+Medical facility equipped with the latest models of linear accelerators, only the best professionals are invited to work in the Assuta.